KCErb/lucky-hasura-docker/README.md

 end
 ```

-I do recommend understanding what's going on in there since making sure you didn't break your GraphQL endpoint recently is a good idea.
+Though I don't recommend following exactly the above as a kind of 'best practice', I do recommend understanding what's going on in there implementing something like it since making sure you didn't break your GraphQL endpoint recently is a good idea.

 ## From Development to Production